Skip to content

 This runs in under 100ms and only prints a warning to stderr if unconfigured tools are found:

-[lumen-argus] 1 unconfigured tool(s): Aider — run 'lumen-argus setup'
+[lumen-argus] 1 unconfigured tool(s): Aider — run 'lumen-argus-agent setup'

 If all tools are configured, it produces no output.